pixelgrb/esphome-emporia-vue-utility/README.md

 There are three LEDs on the device, which have "power", "wifi" and "link" icons stenciled on the case.

 - **Power** = An ESPHome status led.
 Slowly flashing means warning, quickly flashing means error, solid on means OK.
 See [status_led](https://esphome.io/components/status_led.html) docs.
-- **Wifi** = Normally solid on, will briefly flash each time a meter rejoin is attempted which indicates poor signal from the meter.
+- **Wi-Fi** = Normally solid on, will briefly flash each time a meter rejoin is attempted which indicates poor signal from the meter.
 - **Link** = Flashes off briefly about once every 5 seconds.
 More specifically, the LED turns off when a reading from the meter is requested and turns back on when a response is received.
 If no response is received then the LED will remain off.
 If this LED is never turning on then no readings are being returned by the meter.

 ## More Details